 The Biggest Barriers to Growing Sales

-Question: How do you achieve consistently great sales performance?
+Question: How do you achieve consistently excellent sales performance?

-Answer: Learn here what the top 5 best practices of high performing sales organisations are – and make sure you avoid the critical mistakes that most underperforming sales teams fall into.
+Answer: Learn here the top 5 best practices of high-performing sales organisations – and ensure you avoid the critical mistakes that most underperforming sales teams fall into.

 How?
 Based on researching over 2,600 sales organisations of all types in the UK and USA, this article reveals some startling discoveries about the very few *star* organisations of the sales world who consistently achieved growth in sales year on year – and in the face of ferocious competition.

-We work with many organisations each year on strategy, marketing and sales performance projects.
+We work with many organisations yearly on strategy, marketing and sales performance projects.
 This often allows us to spot themes and issues common to similar businesses.
-Of particular concern to many of our clients is the issue of sales performance.
+Of particular concern to many of our clients is the sales performance issue.

-The research to date has included over 2,700 organisations (we’re still adding to this total) and uncovered five distinct issues which were common to the vast majority of sales operations which struggled to achieve targets and perform consistently.
+The research to date has included over 2,700 organisations (we’re still adding to this total) and uncovered five distinct issues familiar to the vast majority of sales operations that struggled to achieve targets and perform consistently.
 On the other hand, these were the very issues the small minority of top performers had managed to overcome: